tonyketcham/puerh.wtf/content/tastings/ye-sheng-gushu-baicha.md

    \
    After a few minutes of letting the aftertaste rest in my mouth, I'm noticing a subtle black walnut note that I thought was interesting & I haven't experienced that flavor as clearly in any other tea I've tried thus far.
 2. The wet leaf has more of a muskiness to it than the first time around.
 There's an aroma reminding me of a clean wet dog tbh but not in an offputting way.
 There's way more of an intensity to both sides of those *ye sheng* and white peony groups of flavors.
 Much more burliness and spiciness in the terpene-laden florals balanced against the softness and hay-like bed of white peony.
 Smells and tastes like there's a lot of catechins in this tea which correlates to an intense cha qi.
 The black walnut in the aftertaste is **way more** intense this time around.
+3. Pushed it a bit on accident, still super smooth but there's a burly wild bite with some bitterness.
+Otherwise similar to before.
+4. ...
+5. The wet leaf has more of a smell like the withered grass on the mower in your garage after you mow the lawn.
+The liquor is also quite golden now.
+There's a pronounced grapefruit zest bitterness with some minerality.
+Some purple grape skin in there too.
+Definitely feeling the buzz in a focused but heady way.
+6. Preserved lemon rind.
+7. Lemon yaobao all damn day.